bennn/glob/README.md

 When this argument is `#t`, search results will include dotfiles matching the pattern.
 (Dotfiles are filtered by default unless matched for explicitly.)

+Install
+---

+You have three choices:

+1. Run `raco pkg install glob` to install through the [Racket package server](pkgs.racket-lang.org).

+2. Clone this repository, run `raco pkg install glob/` on the newly-made directory.

+3. Clone this repository and manually link to the file `main.rkt` inside it.

 Globbing 101
 ---